J-SNACKKB/FLIP/ConnectionToBioEmbeddings.md

 │
 └───splits/
 │
-└───advanced/ <---------------------- Here goes the connection to bio-embeddings (Name for the folder?)
+└───advanced/ <---------------------- Here goes the connection to bio-embeddings (using biotrainer) (Name for the folder?)
 │   │
-│   └───advenced_environment.yml <-- File with the required environment for the execution │   │
+│   └───advenced_environment.yml <-- File with the required environment for the execution OR some description about poetry/docker etc.
+│   │
 │   └───train_and_eval.py <--------- Here goes the script for the training and evaluation of the splits │   │
 │   └───utils.py <------------------- Here go auxiliary functions (if required)
 │   │
-│   └───configs_bank/ <-------------- Here go the configuration files (recommended config) for the different splits │   │
+│   └───configsbank/ <-------------- Here go the configuration files (recommended, basic and default config) for the different splits
+│   │
 │   │   config_aav.txt
 │   │   config_gb1.txt